 • Get to know a local village from an inhabitant’s perspective instead of the short stay tourist perspective.

-• Seeing photogenic Peru or India through the local eyes of the kids and learning about the dynamics of ´local photography´.
+• Seeing photogenic Peru through the local eyes of the kids and learning about the dynamics of ´local photography´.

 • Chance to leave behind your contribution to a beautiful product that will generate income for people that really need it.

 • Spanish speaking (intermediate).

 • Interest and some experience with working with teenagers (13-18 years old).

 • That you will send us the necessary information we ask for below in spanish (or english if spanish is really not possible).
 Without this information we cannot take in your application.
 So please write us about:

 a) Your personal motivation to volunteer at FairMail.
 Which of the vacancies mentioned suit you and why?

 b) We wonder what your expectations are.
 Could you describe us how you imagine a day working for FairMail?
 Your expectations are important to avoid disappointments later on.